Vegetable Gardens with sprinkler

 Eggs

 Our birds live on pasture in mobile fencing and housing.
 They spend their days doing what chickens do best – scratching around and snapping up any small critters they can find.
-As a result, our hens lay eggs that are nutrient dense.
+As a result, our hens lay eggs that are nutrient dense with rich, golden yolks.

 Seasonal Roadside Stand